mozilla/fx-private-relay/METRICS.md

 - When a user deletes an alias

-- When a user clicks the delete alias icon and is presented with the Confirm/Delete tooltip.
+- When a user clicks the delete alias icon and is presented with the Confirm/Delete tooltip

 - When a user clicks Cancel in the Confirm/Delete Alias tooltip